Cursor Pricing Explained

 Cursor is an incredible tool, but like many AI-enabled platforms, its pricing is still evolving as usage patterns mature and underlying model costs shift.
 The key takeaway is this: what feels like “just a dev tool” is in fact infrastructure spend hiding in plain sight.

-As with cloud costs, understanding the levers (subscription tiers, request limits, token overages) and monitoring usage patterns will put you in a much better position to budget, and avoid unpleasant surprises.
+As with cloud costs, understanding the levers (subscription tiers, usage credits, token overages) and monitoring usage patterns will put you in a much better position to budget, and avoid unpleasant surprises.

 Sign up for a free trial.